vshao2000/260ProjectWebsite/website.md

 chose to use 10-fold cross validation for my linear regression model because its performance seemed consistent.

-To double check, I also graphed the RMSE.
+I actually found this slight increase to be a little unexpected so to double check, I also graphed the RMSE.
 This verified my findings from above when I used r-squared.
+As we can see, as k increases, RMSE slightly decreases.

 ``` r
 columns = c("k", "rmse")